 Aspiring dental hygienists can attend accredited programs at community colleges, vocational schools and universities.
 The BLS reports that credentials awarded by dental hygienist programs range from certificates to associate, bachelor's and master's degrees.
 The BLS says that the most common degree in dental hygiene programs is the associate degree, which may take two years of full-time study.

 Required courses in dental hygiene programs often include anatomy, physiology, chemistry, clinical sciences and pharmacology.
-There are about 270 dental hygiene programs accredited by the Commission on Dental Accreditation of the American Dental Association.
+There are more than 300 dental hygiene programs accredited by the Commission on Dental Accreditation of the American Dental Association.

 Requirements for Dental Hygiene School